 Reflexion, the official publication of AIA Utah, kicked off the summer by featuring a two-part, in-depth article exploring the restorative benefits of Cognitive Biophilia.
 The feature’s first part, published in May, discusses how the biological sciences have shifted our understanding of the built environment and its effect on human health and perception.

-Moving away from the prevalent mind-and-body divide, cognitive neuroscience has detailed a more accurate understanding of the brain’s synthetizing ability; no longer an abstract mental faculty, but recognized as embodied cognition—noting that thinking, memory recall, and focused attention all share the same neural infrastructure that our physiology’s sensory and motor faculties use to navigate through space.
+Moving away from the prevalent mind-and-body divide, cognitive neuroscience has detailed a more accurate understanding of the brain’s synthesizing ability; no longer an abstract mental faculty, but recognized as embodied cognition—noting that thinking, memory recall, and focused attention all share the same neural infrastructure that our physiology’s sensory and motor faculties use to navigate through space.

 In this light, space and environment are not disembodied concepts that lie outside of our physical selves.
 They are now understood in direct relation to our body’s location and orientation within our surroundings.
 The perceived environment is also as much a result of its physical attributes and action potentials (affordances) as it is the result of the associated memories, experience and feelings (felt states) that inform our intuitions and preferences at a deeper, visceral level.

 As such, we experience a sense of place in an emotive and subconscious way where the distinction between where our physical bodies end and the environment begins is no longer clear cut.
-According to cognitive psychology, architecture and the geometry of its design offer a continuum of experience where our brain and body are but the filters that intuit affinity with, or alienation from, its multisensory stimuli.
+According to cognitive psychology, architecture and the geometry of its design offer a continuum of experience where our brain and body are but the filters that intuit affinity with, or alienation from, its multi-sensory stimuli.

 Acquisition International Magazine – July 25

 In June, Sky Factory was nominated for a Research & Development Award by Acquisition International, a U.K.-based monthly magazine devoted to modern business and investment news.
-AI’s awards jury select companies based on their track record in one of 12 performance categories.
+AI’s awards jury select companies, based on their track record, in one of 12 performance categories.
 Sky Factory was selected as the R&D category winner for its success in advancing the use of architectural illusions as valid, research-verified biophilic design applications over the last ten years.

 The company was nominated on the strength of its published, peer-reviewed research (Health Environments Research & Design Journal, 2014, 2015) and the string of international awards the studies generated, including citations from the International Academy for Design & Health (2014), the Environmental Design Research Association (2017), and Planetree International (2017).